PhuongLe/PhuongLe.github.io/_posts/2021-05-26-my-journey-for-cracking-the-engineering-interviews.md

 - **Tree, Graph**: I saw it on coding assignments of all companies I applied to.
 - **Bit, linked list, LinkedHashMap, Heap**

-It is important to understand the time/space complexity of its basic operations (CRUD).
-In addition, it is great to dive into the advantages/disadvantages of its implementation.
+It is important to understand the time/space complexity of the basic operations (CRUD) when studying any DS.
+In addition, it is great to dive into the advantages/disadvantages of specific implementations.
 For example, to implement a stack on Java, should we use [Stack or ArrayDeque](https://stackoverflow.com/questions/12524826/why-should-i-use-deque-over-stack)?

 **References**
-Time-wise, I took a short course "[Introduction to Data Structures & Algorithms in Java](https://www.udemy.com/course/introduction-to-data-structures-algorithms-in-java/#/%29)" on Udemy to grab all the useful ds in Java shortly.
+Time-wise, I took a short course "[Introduction to Data Structures & Algorithms in Java](https://www.udemy.com/course/introduction-to-data-structures-algorithms-in-java/#/%29)" on Udemy to grab all the useful DS in Java shortly.

 ### Coding challenges/Algorithms